Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-J_Dzjr_-8Hc.md

 ### Transcript

-> what are you guys adding battle royale mode i don't know sometime before 1.0 i mean you it's already in you can already do it kind of yeah 2029 possible it's more likely 2030 maybe 20 now 20 20 30 might be a little bit too ridiculous yeah let's not get ahead of ourselves here
+> what are you guys adding battle royale mode I don't know sometime before 1.0 I mean you it's already in you can already do it kind of yeah 2029 possible it's more likely 2030 maybe 20 now 20 20 30 might be a little bit too ridiculous yeah let's not get ahead of ourselves here